Juhih/HudlFramework/README.md

 ## Installation

 Steps to install the project:
-Below things are required prior cloing the git repo 1.)
+Below things are required prior cloing the git repo:

+1.)
 Google Chrome Browser

 2.)
 Node.js

 3.)
 Visual studio Code

 After opening the cloned project in vscode use below commonds